Information for Authors

 If reference is made to a paper ‘in press’, a proof of this should also be submitted.
 If any material from other publications is included, it should be clearly referenced and copyright permission sought before submission.
 Please see section ‘Permission to reproduce figures’.

 PRESENTATION OF MANUSCRIPTS

 Manuscripts must be written in English, in the third person and should be clear and grammatically correct.
 Authors whose native language is not English should consider having their manuscript read by an English speaking colleague or have it professionally edited.
 This is not a mandatory step, but may help to ensure that the academic content of your paper is fully understood by journal editors and reviewers.
 Language editing does not guarantee that your manuscript will be accepted for publication.
-If you would like information about one such service please click here.
-There are other specialist language editing companies that offer similar services and you can also use any of these.
 Authors are liable for all costs associated with such services.

 Manuscripts should be typewritten on an A4 page, 1.5 line-spaced throughout and with a 4 cm margin on the left.
 Number all pages of the manuscript consecutively on the right hand side at the bottom of the page.
 Number the lines of the text in the left-hand margin, but omit line numbering from the beginning of the References section onwards.

 Page and line numbering help reviewers and editors to refer easily to specific sections of the manuscript.
 Please note that manuscripts without page and line numbering will be returned to authors for correction before being considered further.

 Data should not be presented twice, for example, both tabular and graphical form.
 Large bodies of primary data should be presented as ‘Supplementary Data’, which will be published online at the time of publication.